About Me

 Cardiac Work

-Over the last few years, I have been passionately increasing awareness of female heart health, the effect that the perimenopause and menopause can have on our hearts and highlighting the existence of the medical gender divide - which is sadly, very prevalent within cardiology departments.
+Over the last few years, I have been passionately increasing awareness of female heart health, the effect that the perimenopause and menopause can have on our hearts and highlighting the existence of medical gender bias - which is sadly, very prevalent within cardiology departments.

 Prof. Nick Mills - BHF Chair of Cardiology, Cardiologist at The Edinburgh Royal Infirmary